mdoran3/mutexC/README.md

 This program uses a linked list as the global data to be manipulated.
 Multithreading is supported vis pthread.h.

 How to run this program:
-Compile command:  gcc mutex.c -o mutex
+-Compile command:  gcc mutex.c -o mutex
-Run: ./mutex
+-Run: ./mutex

 Testing:
 If you would like to play with the code to see how mutexing ensures that no operations are lost try the follwoing: